 The SCAQMD operates several air quality monitoring stations within the Basin.
-The Lake Elsinore Air Quality Monitoring Station, located approximately 2 miles northwest of the project site at 506 W. Flint Street, Lake Elsinore, California, monitors three of the five criteria pollutants: CO, O3, and NO2.
-The next closest monitoring station with particulate matter and SO2 data is the Rubidoux Station, which is located approximately 22 miles north of the project site at 5888 Mission Boulevard, Riverside, California.
+The Lake Elsinore Air Quality Monitoring Station, located approximately 2 miles northwest of the project site at 506 W. Flint Street, Lake Elsinore, California, monitors three of the five criteria pollutants: CO, O_3 , and NO_2 .
+The next closest monitoring station with particulate matter and SO_2 data is the Rubidoux Station, which is located approximately 22 miles north of the project site at 5888 Mission Boulevard, Riverside, California.
 Air quality trends identified from data collected at both air quality monitoring stations between 2011 and 2013 are listed in Table 2.15.A, Ambient Air Quality Standards at the Lake Elsinore and Rubidoux Air Monitoring Stations, and discussed below.
 Figure 2.15.1 shows the locations of the Basin monitoring stations.

-From the ambient air quality data provided in Table 2.15.A, it can be seen that CO, $SO_2$ , and $NO_2$ levels are below the relevant State and Federal standards at the Lake Elsinore and Rubidoux Stations.
+From the ambient air quality data provided in Table 2.15.A, it can be seen that CO, SO2, and NO2 levels are below the relevant State and Federal standards at the Lake Elsinore and Rubidoux Stations.
 One-hour ozone levels exceeded the State standards in each of the past 3 years.
 Eight-hour ozone levels exceeded the federal standard in each of the past 3 years.
-The $PM{10}$ levels in the project area did not exceed State or Federal 24-hour concentration standards in the past 3 years; however the annual average concentration of $PM{10}$ exceeded the State standard in each of the past 3 years.
-The $PM{2.5}$ levels in the project area exceeded the Federal 24-hour concentration standard in each of the past 3 years, as well as the State and Federal annual average concentration standards for each of the past 3 years.
+The PM10 levels in the project area did not exceed State or Federal 24-hour concentration standards in the past 3 years; however the annual average concentration of PM10 exceeded the Federal 24-hour concentration standard in each of the past 3 years.
+The PM{2.5} levels in the project area exceeded the Federal 24-hour concentration standard in each of the past 3 years.

-As part of the Clean Air Rules of 2004, the United States Environmental Protection Agency (EPA) published a final rule in the Federal Register on July 1, 2004, to amend the Transportation Conformity Rule to include criteria and procedures for the new 8-hour $O_3$ and $PM{2.5}$ NAAQS.
+As part of the Clean Air Rules of 2004, the United States Environmental Protection Agency (EPA) published a final rule in the Federal Register on July 1, 2004, to amend the Transportation Conformity Rule to include criteria and procedures for the new 8-hour O_3 and $PM{2.5}$ NAAQS.
 The final rule addressed a March 2, 1999, court decision by incorporating the EPA and USDOT guidance.
 On July 20, 2004, the EPA published a technical correction notice to correct two minor errors in the July 1, 2004, notice.
-To remain consistent with the stricter federal standards, the ARB approved a new 8-hour $O_3$ standard (0.07 parts per million [ppm], not to be exceeded) for $O_3$ on April 28, 2005.
-Additionally, the ARB retained the current 1-houraverage standard for $O_3$ (0.09 ppm) and the current monitoring method for $O_3$ , which uses the ultraviolet photometry method.
+To remain consistent with the stricter federal standards, the ARB approved a new 8-hour O_3 standard (0.07 parts per million [ppm], not to be exceeded) for O_3 on April 28, 2005.
+Additionally, the ARB retained the current 1-hour-average standard for O_3 (0.09 ppm) and the current monitoring method for O_3 , which uses the ultraviolet photometry method.

-In April 2003, the EPA was cleared by the White House Office of Management and Budget (OMB) to implement the 8-hour ground-level $O_3$ standard.
-The ARB provided the EPA with California's recommendations for 8-hour $O_3$ area designations on July 15, 2003.
+In April 2003, the EPA was cleared by the White House Office of Management and Budget (OMB) to implement the 8-hour ground-level O3 standard.
+The ARB provided the EPA with California's recommendations for 8-hour O3 area designations on July 15, 2003.
 The recommendations and supporting data were an update to a report submitted to the EPA in July 2000.
 On December 3, 2003, the EPA published its proposed designations.
 The EPA's proposal differs from the State's recommendations primarily on the appropriate boundaries for several nonattainment areas.
 The ARB responded to the EPA's proposal on February 4, 2004.
-On April 15, 2004, the EPA announced the new nonattainment areas for the 8-hour $O_3$ standard.
+On April 15, 2004, the EPA announced the new nonattainment areas for the 8-hour O3 standard.
 The designations and classifications became effective on June 15, 2004.
 The transportation conformity requirement became effective on June 15, 2005.

 The EPA proposed a $PM{2.5}$ implementation rule in September 2003 and made final designations in December 2004.
-The $PM{2.5}$ standard complements existing national and State ambient air quality standards that target the full range of inhalable $PM{10}$ .
+The $PM{2.5}$ standard complements existing national and State ambient air quality standards that target the full range of inhalable PM{10} .